Fort Lauderdale Theft Crimes Lawyer

 Theft covers a broad range of specific acts under Florida Law.
 Essentially, theft involves intentionally taking another person’s property or possessions and either permanently or temporarily depriving the other person of their right to it or ability to benefit from it.
 If convicted of theft, you could face a wide variety of penalties ranging from fines to time in prison.

-At Hager & Schwartz, P.A., our skilled attorneys share decades of legal experience, including experience as former prosecutors.
+At Hager & Schwartz, P.A., our skilled attorneys in Broward County share decades of legal experience, including experience as former prosecutors.
 This provides us with a unique perspective on how the prosecution is likely to approach your case.
 We tailor our defense to your circumstances and fight to uphold your rights throughout case proceedings.

 Schedule a free case evaluation with us at your earliest convenience.
 We are available 24/7!